MicrosoftDocs/query-docs/query-languages/dax/distinct-function-dax.md

 ## Remarks
 The results of DISTINCT are affected by the current filter context.
 For example, if you use the formula in the following example to create a measure, the results would change whenever the table was filtered to show only a particular region or a time period.

-## Related Functions
+## Related functions
 There is another version of the DISTINCT function, [DISTINCT (table)](distinct-table-function-dax.md), that returns a table by removing duplicate rows from another table or expression..

 The VALUES function is similar to DISTINCT; it can also be used to return a list of unique values, and generally will return exactly the same results as DISTINCT.
 However, in some context VALUES will return one additional special value.
-For more information, see [VALUES Function &#40;DAX&#41;](values-function-dax.md).
+For more information, see [VALUES function &#40;DAX&#41;](values-function-dax.md).

 ## Example
 The following formula counts the number of unique customers who have generated orders over the internet channel.
 The table that follows illustrates the possible results when the formula is added to a PivotTable.